-The CMWD Lake Casitas source is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines, and recreation.
+The CMWD Lake Casitas source is considered to be most vulnerable to the following activities not associated with any detected contaminants: boat services (repair and refinishing), petroleum pipelines and recreation.
 There have been no contaminants detected in the water supply.
 However, the lake is still vulnerable to activities located near this major source of our drinking water.
 The potential sources of contaminants include private sewage disposal systems; livestock and wildlife grazing; limited pesticide and herbicide use; activities in the surrounding recreation area; unauthorized dumping; limited growth of new homes or urban areas; traffic accidents; and spills.
+During 2018, results from sampling of the CMWD raw treatment plant influent were non-detect for giardia and cryptosporidium.